ChristopheCode/casualenglish/README.md

-English Learning App
+# English Learning App

-About
+## 📘 About

-English Learning App is a simple and educational tool designed to help students improve their English skills.
-Our app focuses on learning irregular verbs and we also have a project to help users learn synonyms and antonyms.
+**English Learning App** is a simple and educational tool designed to help students improve their English skills.
+The app currently focuses on **learning irregular verbs**, and an additional project to help users learn **synonyms and antonyms** is planned.

-This project is being developed by a small team of IT specialists, designers, and teachers.
+This project is developed by a small team of IT specialists, designers, and teachers.
 Our goal is to make learning easier and more engaging for students.

-Currently, the project focuses on the frontend development of the app, but we plan to expand it over time.
+The project currently focuses on the **frontend development**, but new features will be added over time.

+---

-Features
+## ✨ Features

-Irregular Verbs Practice: Learn and practice English irregular verbs with interactive exercises.
+- **Irregular Verbs Practice**: Learn and practice English irregular verbs with interactive exercises.
-Synonyms and Antonyms (coming soon): A project to help users expand their vocabulary.
+- **Synonyms & Antonyms (coming soon)**: Expand your vocabulary in a fun and effective way.
-Simple and Clean Design: Easy to use for all students.
+- **Simple and Clean Design**: Easy to use for all students.

+---

-Technology
+## 🛠 Technology

-Frontend: [html, CSS, Javascript]
+- **Frontend:** HTML, CSS, JavaScript

+---

-Our Team
+## 👥 Our Team

-We are a small team working together to make this project possible:
+We are a small, collaborative team:

-Developers: Focus on building the user interface and experience.
+- **Developers** – Building the user interface and improving the experience
-Designers: Creating a simple and attractive layout for the app.
+- **Designers** – Creating a clean and attractive visual layout
-Teachers: Helping ensure the content is educational and useful.
+- **Teachers** – Ensuring the content is educational and relevant

+---

-Our Mission
+## 🎯 Our Mission

 Our mission is to help students improve their English language skills in a fun and interactive way.
-We believe that technology can be a powerful tool for learning, and we want to make it accessible to everyone.
+We believe technology can make learning more accessible and enjoyable.

+---

-Contributing
+## 🤝 Contributing

 We welcome contributions!
-If you’d like to help, feel free to:

-Fork the repository.
+To contribute:

+1. **Fork** the repository
-Create a new branch (e.g., casualenglish/add-new-verb-list).
+2. Create a new branch (e.g. `casualenglish/add-new-verb-list`)
-Make your changes.
+3. Make your changes
-Open a Pull Request.
+4. Open a **Pull Request**

+---

-License
+## 📄 License

-This project is open source under the MIT License.
+This project is open-source under the **MIT License**.
 You are free to use, modify, and share the code.
-See the LICENSE file for more details.
+See the `LICENSE` file for more details.